Best Online Degrees in: History Science

 Students with a background in history of science often pursue academic or research careers, although some pursue careers as historians or museum curators.
 Niche careers may also be available at nonprofit or governmental organizations.
 A sampling of jobs listed by the History of Science Society included: research associate at museums; oral historians, directors, and deputy directors for various nonprofits; college adjunct instructors, assistant professors, and lecturers who teach niche courses in History of Technology, History of Public Health, History of Science, or History of Medicine; and deans and department chairs at various universities in the U.S. and overseas.

 Many of the best jobs directly related to the history of science will require an advanced degree, such as a master's or Ph.D.
 Historians, for instance, generally must have a master's degree or a Ph.D. to enter the field, and the Ph.D. is preferred for research positions, according to the U.S. Bureau of Labor Statistics (BLS).
-The median yearly salary for historians was $53,520 as of May 2010, the BLS noted.
+The median yearly salary for historians was $53,520, the BLS noted.

 Similarly, museum curators typically must have a master's degree to be eligible for all but the smallest of museum posts.
-Museum curators earned a median salary of $48,450 in May 2010, according to the BLS.
+Museum curators earned a median salary of $48,450, according to the BLS.
 Salaries for historians, museum curators, college faculty, and program directors for various nonprofit organizations can vary greatly depending on your level of experience, where you live, the size of your employer, and other considerations.